AlgernonRepo/pinn-pi400-systems/README.md

 The selection was very good but rpi4 builds for manjaro did not detect input and kali did not detect wifi on my pi400 originally so set out to fix them.
 I also added batocera dev and openwrt the latter I have yet to test much but seems to boot.

-For Kali I used ext4 format so after installing but before booting edit its commandline.txt and change rootfstype=ext3 to ext4
-For Batocera disabling the splash boot in config.txt is recommended
+For Kali I used ext4 format so after installing but before booting edit its commandline.txt changing rootfstype=ext3 to ext4 and for Batocera disabling the splash boot in config.txt is recommended

 Tested only with pi400 and sd card setup.
 To use you must change repo_list or specify alt_image_source in your recovery.commandline  and reload repos or alternatively manjaro, kali, and openwrt can be installed to the sd card from another storage device if put into a folder named os with additional sourceforge files.